marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_1/java_fundamentals.md

 ## Created Nested Classes

 - A nested class is a class that is defined within another class.
-A nested class can come in one of four flavors.
+A nested class can come in one of 4 (four) flavors.
-  - Inner class: A non-static type defined at the member level of a class.
+  1. Inner class: A non-static type defined at the member level of a class.
-  - Static nested class: A static type defined at the member level of a class
+  2. Static nested class: A static type defined at the member level of a class
-  - Local class: A class defined within a method body.
+  3. Local class: A class defined within a method body.
-  - Anonymous class: A special case of a local class that does not have a name
+  4. Anonymous class: A special case of a local class that does not have a name

 - There are many benefits of using nested classes.
 They can encapsulate helper classes by restricting them to the containing class.